 Confidentiality.
 All committee votes and deliberations are personnel actions and should be treated with confidentiality in accordance with policy and law.

-Action by department chairperson (RPT procedures)
+Action by department chairperson (RPT Procedures)

 Recommendations.
-After studying the entire file relating to each candidate, the department chairperson shall prepare his/her written recommendation to be included in the file on the retention, promotion, or tenure of each candidate, including specific reasons for the recommendation.
+After studying the entire file relating to each candidate, the department chairperson shall prepare a written recommendation to be included in the file on the retention, promotion, or tenure, or promotion and tenure, of each candidate, including specific reasons for the recommendation.

-Notice to faculty member.
-Prior to forwarding the file, the department chairperson shall send an exact copy of the chairperson's evaluation of each faculty member to that faculty member.
+Notice to candidate.
+Prior to forwarding the file, the department chairperson shall send an exact copy of the chairperson's evaluation of each candidate to that candidate.

 Candidate's right to respond.
-The candidate shall have the opportunity at this time, but not the obligation, to add a written statement to his/her formal review file in response to the summary report of the department RPT advisory committee and/or the evaluation of the department chairperson.
+The candidate shall have the opportunity at this time, but not the obligation, to add a written statement to the formal review file in response to the summary report of the department RPT advisory committee and/or the evaluation of the department chairperson.
 Written notice of this option shall be included with the copy of the chairperson's evaluation, which is sent to the candidate.
 If the candidate chooses to add such a statement to the file, that statement must be submitted to the department chairperson within seven business days, except in extenuating circumstances, of the date upon which the chairperson's evaluation is delivered to the candidate.
 If the candidate submits a written statement to the department chairperson within this time limit, the candidate's statement shall be added to the review file without comment by the chairperson.

 Forwarding files.
 The department chairperson shall then forward the entire file for each individual to the dean of the college.